November

 Monday 1st November

-The Eskdalemuir Observatory recorded a large earthquake [magnitude 7.0] in the area of Japan.
+The Eskdalemuir Observatory recorded a large earthquake in the area of Japan.
+It was offshore and there was no tsunami and no serious damage.

-Association waters were closed.
+Esk & Liddle Fisheries Association waters were closed.
 The autumn has been very poor due to low water levels.
-Nevertheless, on the final day there were several good catches of salmon, including by James Connon of the Buccleuch Hotel (21 pounds) and Colonel William Scott-Elliot of Arkleton (20 pounds).
+Nevertheless, on the final day there were several good catches of salmon.

-The Unionist and Liberal Associations arranged a meeting in the Town Hall to make arrangements for the forthcoming canvass of men of military age under the ‘Derby scheme’.
+The Unionist and Liberal associations jointly arranged a meeting in the Town Hall to make arrangements for the forthcoming canvass of men of military age under the ‘Derby scheme’.
 It involves calling up younger unmarried men before older ones, and unmarried men before those who are married.
-The voluntary scheme depends on a good number of younger, unmarried men to come forwards, otherwise other methods will be adopted.
+The voluntary scheme depends on a good number of younger, unmarried men to come forward, otherwise other methods will be adopted.

 Tuesday 2nd November

-The YMCA plays a key role in providing writing materials for soldiers to write home and in facilitating concerts.
-Stewart also observed that ‘When the Army chaplain meets the men they have to stiffen to attention because he is an officer, but it is not so with us. … One could see in their eyes a real hunger for talk with others who understand something different than the usual affairs of the soldiers.’
+The YMCA plays key roles in providing writing materials for soldiers to write home and in facilitating concerts.
+Stewart also observed that ‘When the Army chaplain meets the men they have to stiffen to attention because he is an officer, but it is not so with us. […] One could see in their eyes a real hunger for talk with others who understand something different than the usual affairs of the soldiers.’
+(E&L, 3 Nov 1915)

 Wednesday 3rd November

-This week’s films, presented by Electric Pictures at the Buccleuch Hall, are Charlie Chaplin’s A Night Out (tonight) and Romance of Bear Creek, a western drama (Thursday and Saturday).
+This week’s films, presented by Electric Pictures at the Buccleuch Hall, include Charlie Chaplin’s A Night Out (1915).

-A train is running between Langholm and Longtown to transport workers at the explosives factory at Gretna, attracted by good wages.
+A new train service is running between Langholm and Longtown to assist the transport of workers to and from the explosives factory at Gretna, attracted by good wages.
 Skilled workers can earn a shilling per hour.
-There have been some strikes by young female employees at the Langholm mills.
+There have been some strikes by young female employees at the Langholm mills, emboldened by alternative employment opportunities.

-Stewart Turnbull of 8th Royal Sussex has been wounded in the shoulder, leg and back.
-His brother Joseph was killed in France on 15th June.
+Stewart Turnbull (40) of 8th Royal Sussex, a linotype operator, has been wounded in the shoulder, leg and back.
+His younger brother Joseph was killed in France on 15th June.

-Soldiers’ letters indicated that John Comrie of the Black Watch and David Thomson of the KOSB were killed, but subsequent official reports have described them as missing, giving some hope to families, despite the fact that they did indeed die in the Battle of Loos on 25th September.
+Soldiers’ letters have indicated that John Comrie of the Black Watch and David Thomson of the KOSB were killed, but subsequent official reports have described them as missing, giving some hope to families.
+(However, they died on 25th September 1915 in the Battle of Loos.)

-John Hume, hatter, hosier and outfitter, is advertising various types of clothers for soldiers and sailors, including ‘Asbestol’ horsehide gauntlet gloves: ‘Look like kid – Wear like iron’.
+John Hume, hatter, hosier and outfitter, is advertising various types of clothes for soldiers and sailors, including ‘Asbestol’ horsehide gauntlet gloves: ‘Look like kid – Wear like iron’.

-The E&L’s Women’s Gossip section reports that there are difficulties in finding sufficient jurors and that mature, competent women may be able to relieve hard-pressed businessmen of the duty.
+The E&L’s reports that there are difficulties in finding sufficient jurors for court cases and that mature, competent women could relieve hard-pressed businessmen of the duty.

 Friday 5th November

-At a statutory meeting of the town council, it was decided not to fill the vacant roles of councillor and junior bailie, created by […] Montgomery’s resignation in [February].
+At a statutory meeting of the town council, it was decided not to fill the vacant roles of councillor and junior bailie, created by Alexander Montgomery’s resignation in April.
 The practice of keeping records of councillors’ attendances will be discontinued.
-A request from the town’s scavengers asking for a pay rise of three shillings per week was referred to the Cleansing Committee.
+A request from the town’s scavengers (cleaners) asking for a pay rise of three shillings per week was referred to the Cleansing Committee.

 Saturday 6th November

-The IOGT held a social evening in the EU Church hall, including a tea, an address from a representative of the Scottish Temperance League, and a music programme.
+The International Order of Good Templars held a social evening in the EU Church hall, including a tea, an address from a representative of the Scottish Temperance League, and a music programme.

 Tuesday 9th November